Hassannewcode/DeenBridge-AI-v2/readme.md

 *   **Dual Denomination Support:** Users can select either the Sunni or Shia school of thought to tailor the AI's knowledge base to the most relevant sources.
 *   **Persona-Driven AI:** The AI guide is inspired by the direct, humorous, and analogy-rich style of Sheikh Assim al-Hakeem, making complex topics more approachable.
-*   **Verifiable Sources:** Every response is grounded in a curated list of trusted Hadith collections, Tafsir, and Fiqh literature.
+*   **Verifiable Sources:** Every response is grounded in a curated list of trusted Tafsir, and Fiqh literature.
 Web search results are clearly marked as trusted or unverified.
 *   **On-the-fly Translation & Transliteration:** Scriptural texts can be translated into over 100 languages or transliterated with a single click.
 *   **Installable PWA:** DeenBridge is a fully-featured Progressive Web App, installable on desktop and mobile devices for a native-app feel and offline access.
 *   **Customizable Themes:** Choose from four beautiful themes (Light, Dark, Majlis, Madinah) to suit your preference.